Derasine96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script to delete a file
+Create a script that changes the working directory to the previous one